The Nightmare: Interpretation

-Contemporary critics often found the work scandalous due to its sexual themes.
-A few years earlier Fuseli had fallen for a woman named Anna Landholdt in Zürich, while travelling from Rome to London.
-Landholdt was the niece of his friend, the Swiss physiognomist Johann Kaspar Lavater.
-Fuseli wrote of his fantasies to Lavater in 1779; "Last night I had her in bed with me—tossed my bedclothes hugger-mugger—wound my hot and tight-clasped hands about her—fused her body and soul together with my own—poured into her my spirit, breath and strength.
+Both the English word nightmare and its German equivalent Albtraum (literally 'elf dream') evoke a malevolent being that causes bad dreams by sitting on the chest of the sleeper.
+Contemporary writers and critics focused on the painting's then scandalous sexual themes.
+A few years earlier, Fuseli had fallen for Anna Landholdt in Zürich.
+She was the niece of his friend the Swiss physiognomist Johann Kaspar Lavater.
+Fuseli wrote of his fantasies to Lavater in 1779: "Last night I had her in bed with me—tossed my bedclothes hugger-mugger—wound my hot and tight-clasped hands about her—fused her body and soul together with my own—poured into her my spirit, breath and strength.
 Anyone who touches her now commits adultery and incest!
 She is mine, and I am hers.
 And have her I will.…"

-Fuseli's marriage proposal met with disapproval from Landholdt's father, and in any case seems to have been unrequited—she married a family friend soon after.
+Fuseli's marriage proposal met with disapproval from Landholdt's father and seems to have been unrequited—she married a family friend soon after.
 The Nightmare, then, can be seen as a personal portrayal of the erotic aspects of love lost.
 Art historian H. W. Janson suggests that the sleeping woman represents Landholdt and that the demon is Fuseli himself.
 Bolstering this claim is an unfinished portrait of a girl on the back of the painting's canvas, which may portray Landholdt.
 Anthropologist Charles Stewart characterises the sleeping woman as "voluptuous," and one scholar of the Gothic describes her as lying in a "sexually receptive position."
-In Woman as Sex Object (1972), Marcia Allentuck similarly argues that the painting's intent is to show female orgasm.
-This is supported by Fuseli's sexually overt and even pornographic private drawings (e.g., Symplegma of Man with Two Women, 1770–78).
-Fuseli's painting has been considered representative of sublimated sexual instincts.
-Related interpretations of the painting view the incubus as a dream symbol of male libido, with the sexual act represented by the horse's intrusion through the curtain.
-Fuseli himself provided no commentary on his painting.
+In Woman as Sex Object (1972), Marcia Allentuck argued that the intent is to show female orgasm.
+This is supported by Fuseli's sexually overt and even pornographic private drawings (e.g. Symplegma of Man with Two Women, 1770–78), while The Nightmare has been considered representative of sublimated sexual instincts.
+Other interpretations view the incubus as a dream symbol of male libido, with the sexual act represented by the horse's intrusion through the curtain.

-Both the English word nightmare and its German equivalent, Albtraum (literally, "elf dream"), evoke the image of a malevolent being that causes bad dreams by sitting on the chest of the sleeper.

 The Royal Academy exhibition brought Fuseli and his painting enduring fame.
 The exhibition included Shakespeare-themed works by Fuseli, which won him a commission to produce eight paintings for publisher John Boydell's Shakespeare Gallery.
 One version of The Nightmare hung in the home of Fuseli's close friend and publisher Joseph Johnson, gracing his weekly dinners for London thinkers and writers.
-The Nightmare was widely plagiarised, and parodies of it were commonly used for political caricature, by George Cruikshank, Thomas Rowlandson, and others.
-In these satirical scenes, the incubus afflicts subjects such as Napoleon Bonaparte, Louis XVIII, British politician Charles James Fox, and Prime Minister William Pitt.
-In another example, admiral Lord Nelson is the demon, and his mistress Emma, Lady Hamilton, the sleeper.